open-telemetry/opentelemetry-specification/oteps/trace/0168-sampling-propagation.md

-The violation is always addressed by honoring the `sampled` flag and correcting `p` to either 63 (for zero adjusted count) or unset (for unknown adjusted count).
+The violation is always addressed by honoring the `sampled` flag and correcting `p` to either 63 (for zero adjusted count) or unset (for unknown parent sampling probability).

-If `sampled` is false and the invariant is violated, drop `p` from the outgoing context to convey unknown head probability.
+If `sampled` is false and the invariant is violated, drop `p` from the outgoing context to convey unknown parent sampling probability.

 The case where `sampled` is true with `p=63` indicating 0% probability may by regarded as a special case to allow zero adjusted count